breadbros/BREADitor/README.md

     * If you've selected a parallax layer, the parallax offsets will apply to the tileset (???)

   - general
-    * A mouse-over-tile outline
     * tools can be selected, but either cannot be used, or their effect not visible
-    * toggling layer visibility has no effect either
-    * loading a different map also has no effect: all palettes retain their prior state
-    * have to restart to fix
-    * Some kind of indicator of the cursor / selection's tile coordinates (setting up scripts that reference positions on the map is really painful without this)

 The rest
 =========